All Episodes

 And it's going to be an interesting third hour.

-We're going to shift gears here strongly and cover what's happening globally with geopolitics with my special guest coming up, Michael Jon, who will be joining us live from Japan.
+We're going to shift gears here strongly and cover what's happening globally with geopolitics with my special guest coming up, Michael Yan, who will be joining us live from Japan.

-And the key architect of that invasion was none other than Alejandro Mayorcas, who I believe should face arrests and prosecution.
+And the key architect of that invasion was none other than Alejandro Mallorcas, who I believe should face arrest and prosecution.

-I know that Mayorcas is a high IQ individual, and I believe it's my belief that he was given orders to organize a massive invasion of the United States under the Biden administration, which did succeed.
+And I believe, it's my belief that he was given orders to organize a massive invasion of the United States under the Biden administration, which did succeed.

 Everything from ballot stuffing, ballot harvesting, ballot mules, you name it.